Courtroom Setup for Remote Conferencing

 Optional Video Equipment

-The Remote Agent facility allows for the sending of video between the courtroom and the remote parties.
+The Remote Conferencing facility allows for the sending of video between the courtroom and the remote parties.
 If video is required, then cameras and video display monitors must be provided.
 The recording PC must also include support for dual monitors in Windows.
 One of the monitors can be a large screen monitor that may be watched by those attending the court.

 Courts should be aware, video can be presented between the courtroom and the remote user, but the court may exclude the video from the recording file.
 As illustrated below, a checkbox in the Recorder configuration options determines if the video data will be saved into the recording file.